Sinnlosvoll/USBaspSunType5c/Readme.md

 If you would rather have a usb 3 hub inside your Type 5c and don't care about it that much (already scratched by other people) then the procedure is a bit different.
 You still need to extend the usb plug away from the USBasp board, but this this it needs to go outside and back into the hub.
 Cable length should be around 15cm.

-For the hub to be useable the ports need to be cut out of the back of the keyboard:
+For the hub to be usable the ports need to be cut out of the back of the keyboard:
  - first remove the case of the usb hub.
  - mark the location of the ports on the back of the keyboard using a marker.
  	+ note the orientation of the usb ports, an inserted usb stick should have the holes on top